-- Maintain continuous monitoring downstream from each fluoride injection point at the first sample tap where adequate mixing has occurred. - Once per month, collect a split sample at the same location as continuous monitoring samples are collected and process as follows: - Analyze half the sample (in-house) and record the results on the chain of custody document; and - Submit the other half of the sample for analysis to a drinking water certified laboratory with the chain of custody document. - Analyze samples in accordance with procedures identified in the 22nd edition of Standard Methods for the Examination of Water and Wastewater, January 2012, or other department-approved procedures. - > Reporting - Record routine analysis results on a monthly report form provided by the Washington State Department of Health (DOH).
-See Appendix G for the DOH Fluoridation Forms. - Maintain daily average of continuous monitoring samples and record the average fluoride concentration. - Submit monthly monitoring reports to the DOH within the first ten days of the month following the month in which the samples were collected.
+- Maintain continuous monitoring downstream from each fluoride injection point at the first sample tap where adequate mixing has occurred. - Once per month, collect a split sample at the same location as continuous monitoring samples are collected and process as follows: - Analyze half the sample (in-house) and record the results on the chain of custody document; and - Submit the other half of the sample for analysis to a drinking water certified laboratory with the chain of custody document. - Analyze samples in accordance with procedures identified in the 22nd edition of Standard Methods for the Examination of Water and Wastewater, January 2012, or other departmentapproved procedures.